Garywtne/Team_Project_One/README.md

 ![KaggleData](readme_images/kaggle_data.PNG)

 Both CSV files were merged into a single dataframe.
-The resulting data file extremely large so a decision was made to focus on Years 2010-2016.
-This data was filtered and placed into a New CSV which is the main data used for all the investigation, analysis and plots.
+The resulting data file was extremely large so a decision was made to focus on Years 2010-2016.
+This data was filtered and placed into a New CSV [all.CSV](#all-header) which is the main data used for all the investigation, analysis and plots.

 **Data Limitations**\